Lira soars as Erdogan promises new economic era in Turkey

 While Erdogan said the positive atmosphere in recent days was a “signal that we are on the right path,” he repeated a frequent assertion that interest rates “are the cause of inflation” and said Turkey would reduce inflation.

-That could reinforce concerns about eroded central bank independence ahead of a critical Nov.
-19 meeting at which investors expect Agbal to sharply raise the policy rate from 10.25% to support the lira and lower inflation of around 12%.
+That could reinforce concerns about eroded central bank independence before a Nov.
+19 meeting at which investors expect Agbal to sharply raise the policy rate from 10.25% to bring inflation down from around 12%.

-Erdogan said the bank had a duty to determine policies for price stability.
+Erdogan said the bank had a duty to determine policies for price stability and promised to boost financial transparency.

-“Of course we will do all this by not making concessions on the rules of a free market economy, by increasing ... transparency, by mobilising domestic and international investors,” he said.
+“Over the course of this week evidence has been rapidly accumulating that Turkey is eager to execute a dramatic shift in policy-making back toward a more orthodox framework,” Societe Generale’s Phoenix Kalen wrote in a note.

-One of Erdogan’s ex-allies who now runs a breakaway party, former economy minister Ali Babacan, said earlier that changes of economic personnel would not be enough to address Turkey’s troubles while Erdogan remains as president.
+But one of Erdogan’s ex-allies who now runs a breakaway party, former economy minister Ali Babacan, said earlier that changes of economic personnel would not be enough to address Turkey’s troubles while Erdogan remains president.

-As part of the BDDK move, limits were raised to 5% of bank equity, from 2%, for transactions with seven days to maturity; to 10% from 5% for those with 30 days to maturity; and to 30% from 20% for transactions of one year to maturity.
+The banking watchdog raised the limits based on banks’ equity on transactions at an array of maturities. [nI7N2H0001]

-One senior banker who requested anonymity said it reflects a new approach and was aimed at making it easier for non-residents to take positions that boost the lira.
+One senior banker who requested anonymity said it reflects a new approach meant to open the door for non-residents to take currency-boosting positions.
 That should strengthen the efficacy of monetary policy, the banker added.

 This year, foreigners have sold $5.8 billion in Turkish stocks and $7.6 billion in debt, while locals have bought $27.4 billion in foreign currency and gold.

-After Erdogan’s speech, Turkey’s sovereign dollar bonds strengthened to near five-month highs.
-Istanbul’s main stock index rose 2.5%.
+After Erdogan’s speech, Turkey’s sovereign dollar bonds were near five-month highs while Istanbul’s main stock index rose 2.7%.

 Additional reporting by Daren Butler in Istanbul and Tuvan Gumrukcu in Ankara; writing by Jonathan Spicer; Editing by Dominic Evans, Larry King and Catherine Evans